 Focus: human rights, including inter-related issues like media, gender, culture, environment, peace.

 Public speaking: Details of talks, workshops and seminars at educational, international, government, non-government and journalist organisations and institutes around the world are at the Talks tab on this blog.
 Book chapters and essays at this link.

-How this blog came about: In 1998 I started a newsletter on personal and political issues for friends and colleagues, that developed into a yahoogroup (beena-issues) in 2002.
+How this blog began: In 1998 I started a newsletter on personal and political issues for friends and colleagues, that I developed into a yahoogroup (beena-issues) in 2002.
 The idea was to share articles, reports and comments on current issues, including my own reports, articles and comments, and my column ‘Personal Political’.
-From that emerged this blog in Feb 2009.
+This blog emerged in Feb 2009.
 Becoming Teabreak.pk’s Featured Blogger, March 2010 got me taking myself more seriously as a blogger; ditto the Best Blog from a Journalist award at the Pakistan Blog Awards 2011.